Pialrâl: Theosophy

 The Mizo ancestors believed in the existence of soul in two worlds beyond life, namely Mitthi Khua (literal translation: "land of the dead") and the higher abode Pialral.
 It is every human soul's destiny to go to Mitthi Khua, where most would end up eternally, but there is Pialral at the farther realm that is only for the select few.
 Mitthi Khua is an ordinary spiritual place, where all deceased must eventually enter and the hardships of earthly life will remain, forever.

-There is a tendency among modern evangelists and theologians to misinterpret Mitthi Khua and Pialral as synonymous to hell and heaven respectively.
-But in truth, the similitude is taken out of context.
-There is no conception of underworld, retribution, relentless suffering, demons or damnation for Mitthi Khua, as is confabulation with hell in most mythology; it is in simple description an inevitable destiny of all souls regardless of sins or virtues.
-Nor is Pialral an imperialistic kingdom of god with eternal worship as in other religions, it is simply a place of luxury and comfort for those who have done special deeds in life, called thangchhuah.
-The ultimate reward is simple: to be relieved from labour and be served with ready-made food.
+There is a tendency among modern evangelists and theologians to misinterpret Mitthi Khua and Pialral as synonymous to hell and heaven respectively, but in truth, the similitude is taken out of context.
+There is no conception of underworld, retribution, relentless suffering, demons or damnation for Mitthi Khua, as is confabulation with hell in most mythology; it is simply an inevitable destiny of all souls regardless of sins or virtues.
+Nor is Pialral an imperialistic kingdom of god with eternal worship as in other religions, instead it is a place of luxury and comfort for those who have done special deeds in life, called thangchhuah.

+The ultimate reward is freedom from labour and being served ready-made food.
 In fact the quintessential element of Pialrâl is an ever availability of milled rice for eternity (faisa ring, a common metaphorical expression in Mizo even today).